Teen Skittles Parties Aren’t What You Might Expect

 Skittles Parties, named after the brightly colored, chewy candies, are a new and dangerous trend currently making headlines.
-Sometimes referred to as “pharm” or “pharming parties,” kids pool together whatever prescription or over the counter drugs they’ve managed to find or buy and put them in a bowl for party-goers to use, often along with alcohol.
+Sometimes referred to as “pharm” or “pharming parties,” and also known as poly drug use, kids pool together whatever prescription or over the counter drugs they’ve managed to find or buy and put them in a bowl for party-goers to use, often along with alcohol.

 In the United States, an estimated 2,500 kids abuse a prescription drug every single day, according to the Foundation For a Drug-Free World.
 Prescription drug abuse is second only to marijuana use among adolescents.
 Research has shown that prescription pills can be bought cheaper than other drugs, like cocaine or methamphetamine, and easily stolen out of medicine cabinets.

 According to the Centers for Disease Control and Prevention (CDC), some of the most commonly abused prescription medications include: